 The team will also work closely with the police, RNLI, local businesses and residents to help deal with any potential problems or incidents.

-Cllr John Stirling, cabinet member for Environment, said: “The seasonal wardens have made a big difference since they were introduced by Mayor Redfearn in 2014 and they have been very well received by residents, visitors and local business owners.
+Cllr John Stirling, cabinet member for Environment, said: “The seasonal wardens have been a fantastic addition to our beaches since they were introduced in 2014.

 “We are incredibly proud of our beautiful beaches and these wardens always come in and do a great job of helping make sure our coastline remains a top attraction for people to enjoy.”